AnnaZaragoza/KeepItClean/README.md

 ## Acknowledgements
 - This project has been created from scratch.
 - It is an idea from my partner.
 He is the owner of 2 AirBnB apartments.
-- It was done after finishing a Udemy course.
-I wanted to practice my knowledge of pure JavaScript in a real project.